Rui-Zu/SHAARP/docs/install.md

 # Getting Started with ♯SHAARP_ _si_
 ## Installation
-`♯SHAARP.si` is written as a notebook using Wolfram Language and need to run with _Mathematica®_
+♯SHAARP._si_ is written as a notebook using Wolfram Language and need to run with _Mathematica®_
+### _Mathematica®_ Notebook
 - To install Mathematica, please refer to the [Installing Mathematica](https://reference.wolfram.com/language/tutorial/InstallingMathematica.html)
 - If you already have a Wolfram account, you can log in through the [portal](https://account.wolfram.com/login) and download the software.
+### Wolfram Player
+-  Wolfram Player is a free software offered by _Mathematica®_ to interact with _Mathematica®_ Notebook.
+- The download page can be accessed [here](https://www.wolfram.com/player/) !!! note
+	 Wolfram Player provides access to most of the capabilities of ♯SHAARP._si_ except for [Full Analytical expressions](<install.md#Linear Optical Tensors>).

 ## Open the ♯SHAARP._si_.nb in the _Mathematica®_ software on your computer
 1. Unzip the file and open the `SHAARP.si.nb`.